tanjo3/tww_apworld/docs/setup_en.md

 Once you're happy with your settings, provide the room host with your YAML file and proceed to the next step.

 ## Generating a Multiworld

 If you're generating a multiworld game that includes The Wind Waker, you'll need to do so locally as the online generator does not yet support The Wind Waker.
-Follow these steps to generate a multiworld seed:
+Follow these steps to generate a multiworld:
 1. Gather all player's YAMLs.
 Place these YAMLs into the `Players` folder of your Archipelago installation.
 If the folder does not exist, then it must be created manually.
 The files here should not be compressed.
 2. Modify any local host settings for generation, as desired.